aedmark/Oopis-OS/docs/developer.md

 ## 4. Extending the System: Adding New Commands

 The process for adding new commands is designed to be simple, secure, and consistent with our principle of **Enforced Modularity**.
+With the introduction of on-demand loading in v3.1, this process is now even more streamlined.

-**Step 1: Create the Command File** Create a new file in `scripts/commands/` (e.g., `mycommand.js`).
-The file itself is the module.
+**Step 1: Create the Command File**
+Create a new file in `/scripts/commands/` with a name that matches the command you are creating (e.g., `mycommand.js`).
+This filename is now critical, as the `CommandExecutor` uses it to dynamically load the script.

-**Step 2: Define the Command Contract** Inside the file, use an IIFE to prevent global scope pollution.
-Define your command using the declarative object pattern.
-This pattern is not for convenience; it is a **security contract**.
-You are declaring the command's requirements to the executor.
+**Step 2: Define the Command Contract**
+Inside your new file, use an IIFE to prevent global scope pollution.
+Define your command's "contract" with the system using the standard definition object.
+This declarative pattern is a **security contract**; you are formally stating the command's requirements to the `CommandExecutor`.

 ```javascript
 // scripts/commands/mycommand.js